 The drawings will start with the lowest grade.
 Application numbers will be recorded in the order drawn until all numbers are drawn.
 No names will be announced during the lottery draw, because the order can change due to sibling preferences and number of openings in each grade.
 When a student’s number is drawn with an open spot for enrollment, if he/she has a sibling who also applied, that sibling’s name goes to the top of the wait list for his/her grade (placed on the list after any siblings who had earned an earlier priority).
 An example of the concept of preference is: Sibling of tile #1 has preference over tile #2 as well as preference over tile #2’s sibling.

 Siblings of enrolled students will not be admitted unless there is room at that grade level.

 Acceptance of Enrollment: Students who are accepted for enrollment will be notified the Monday immediately after the lottery draw – or close of open enrollment with no need for a lottery – and have one week to accept or deny the enrollment spot.
 Failure to accept an enrollment spot will place the student at the end of the wait list.
 Please see the Enrollment Process document located on the Enroll & Tours tab for specific dates.

 When an applicant is offered admission to the school, the family must provide a timely response to the offer.
-The school’s application packet shall contain clear procedures for offers and response deadlines.
+The school’s enrollment packet shall contain clear procedures for offers and response deadlines.